 The objective of this study item is to study 5G system support of Integrated Sensing and Communication (e.g. sensing the target object using the radio resource), including:.

-- Study use cases for sensing services under the scenarios/situations related to :
+- Study new sensing cases and sensing service requirement under the scenarios/situations related to :

--- The sensing information generation (e.g. from terminal or RAN nodes), in a sensing operation mode, e.g. active sensing operation that is the sensing signal transmitter and receiver is the same device(s), passive sensing operation that is the sensing signal transmitter and receiver are the different devices, or mixture sensing operation that includes active and passive sensing operation in the meantime.
+-- The sensing information generation and report (e.g. from terminals or RAN nodes), in a sensing operation mode, e.g. active sensing operation that is the sensing signal transmitter and receiver is the same device(s), passive sensing operation that is the sensing signal transmitter and receiver are the different devices, or mixture sensing operation that includes active and passive sensing operation in the meantime.

 -- Different dimensions of sensing services (e.g., per UE/per object/per Area ).

--- Sensing capabilities & information exposure to UE or 3rd party.
+-- Sensing service management via network;

-- Identify sensing service requirements and performance requirements, including:
+-- Sensing information exposure to UE or 3rd party;

 -- Description of sensing information that used to reconstructs the sensed target region for the sensing services, e.g. object presence in the area of interest, distance from the object to the sensing device, object velocity, etc.

 -- Sensing service related KPIs (e.g., distance, velocity or angle resolution/accuracy that indicates the ability of distinguishing adjacent objects, detection rate that indicates the probability of judging there is an object when there is actually an object, false alarm rate that indicates the probability of judging there is an object when there is actually no object, QoS requirements) for typical use cases;